-FOML, another subsidiary of the company, is party to long-term contractual arrangements with the promoters of the majority of the Championship's events under which FOML obtains the rights to package and sell advertising, sponsorship, hospitality and other commercial rights in connection with those events.
+The Group is also party to long-term contractual arrangements with the promoters of the Championships' events under which it obtains the right to package and sell certain advertising, sponsorship, hospitality and other commercial rights in connection with the events.

-In assessing risk, and given Formula 1 has a number of UK-based subsidiaries that operate significant elements of its business, we continue to assess the potential impact of the UK's exit from the EU.
+In assessing risk, and given Formula 1 has a number of UK-based subsidiaries that operate significant elements of its business, we continue to assess the potential impact of the result of the UK's referendum on its membership of the EU.
 The UK's decision to exit the EU and the ongoing negotiations as to the terms of the future relationship lead to a continuing degree of uncertainty as to its potential impact on both markets generally and Formula 1's business.
 Amongst its risks, Brexit could impact the general economic climate and increase volatility; lead to continued foreign exchange risk; create logistical challenges for UK businesses with operations in the EU; create uncertainty as to the right of employees who are EU nationals to continue to reside and work in the UK, and result in changes in the framework of taxation that may apply to transactions.